 EDUCATION: Master's degree.

 EXPERIENCE: None.
 Adult Outpatient Therapy: One (1) year of outpatient experience preferred.
 Will consider exceptional new graduate with extensive outpatient student fieldwork.
-Bilingual preferred

 LICENSURE OR CERTIFICATION: Basic Life Support (BLS) CPR certification.
 State Speech Pathologist Licensure issued by the Arizona Department of Health Services.
 National Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) through the American Speech Language Hearing Association (ASHA).
 Some departments may require a valid fingerprint clearance card.